Running a Closure Test

 .
 To run a model-specific closure, test, see this section.

-To produce the fit, run the following command from the colibri/les_houches_example
+run a fit by following command from the colibri/les_houches_example

 directory: